 As you can see above, the lowest 10th percentile of financial advisors earned just $44,100.
 Meanwhile, the top 10th percentile made over $208,000, or about five times as much.

 One factor that drives this gap is industry concentration, as financial advisors often wear many different hats.
-Below, take a look at the top earning industries within the financial advisor space, according to the latest BLS data:
+Below, take a look at the top earning industries within the financial advisor space, according to BLS data:

 - Securities, commodity contracts, and other financial investments and related activities: $130,820